-Annual leave accrues progressively under the NES, rather than weekly or fortnightly as provided by some pre-reform awards and the Australian Fair Pay and Conditions Standard (AFPC Standard), during a year of service according to the employee's ordinary hours of work.
+Under the NES, annual leave accrues progressively during a year of service according to the employee's ordinary hours of work.
 Payment for a period of annual leave is made at the employee's base rate of pay for the employee's ordinary hours of work in the period.
 While the NES does not provide for leave loading on annual leave, most modern awards provide for 17.5% leave loading.